apache/echarts-doc/en/option/series/candlestick.md

 <br>
-**about the colors of『rise』『fall』: **
+**About color of *ups* and *downs* **

-Different countries or areas define the colors of K line graph differently.
-It may be 『red for rise and green for fall』or『red for rise and blue for fall』 (such as Mainland China, Taiwan, Japan, Korea and etc.) ; and it may be 『green for rise and red for fall』 (such as western countries, Hongkong, Singapore and etc.).
-It is not necessary to use red and blue, red and green to show rise and fall.
-Other methods such as 『colorful/colorless』are also available.
+Different countries or regions have different implications on the color of candle stick chart.
+It may use red to imply increasing with red and decreasing with blue (in China mainland, Taiwan, Japan, Koera, and so on), or to imply increasing with green and decreasing with red (in Western countries, Hong Kong, Singapore, and so on).
+Besides color, the ups and downs of stock may also be represented with candle stick with or without filling colors.

-Thre default configuration item is『red for rise and blue for fall』.
-If you want to change this color configuration, it should be changed in these configuration items:
+We use red to represent increasing and blue decreasing by default.
+If you want to change the configuration, you may change the following parameters.

-+ [series-candlestick.itemStyle.normal.color](~series-candlestick.itemStyle.normal.color): positive filling color (namely『rise』)
++ [series-candlestick.itemStyle.normal.color](~series-candlestick.itemStyle.normal.color): filling color for positive values (or, *ups*)
-+ [series-candlestick.itemStyle.normal.color0](~series-candlestick.itemStyle.normal.color0): negtive filling color (namely『fall』)
++ [series-candlestick.itemStyle.normal.color0](~series-candlestick.itemStyle.normal.color0): filling color for negtive values (or, *downs*)
-+ [series-candlestick.itemStyle.normal.borderColor](~series-candlestick.itemStyle.normal.borderColor): positive border color (namely『rise』)
++ [series-candlestick.itemStyle.normal.borderColor](~series-candlestick.itemStyle.normal.borderColor): border color for positive values (or, *ups*)
-+ [series-candlestick.itemStyle.normal.borderColor0](series-candlestick.itemStyle.normal.borderColor0): negtive border color (namely『fall』)
++ [series-candlestick.itemStyle.normal.borderColor0](series-candlestick.itemStyle.normal.borderColor0): border color for negtive values (or, *downs*)

 <br>